Flat and Low Slope Roofing Materials

 Solar PV Roofing: the roof that produces electricity

-Solar Photo-Voltaic Roofing is not the most popular, but very promising type of material for flat roofing.
-PV Roofing panels generate electricity by converting the sun’s rays and it is believed to be the clearest energy.
+Solar Photo-Voltaic Roofing is not the most popular, but a promising material for flat roofing.
+PV Roofing panels generate electricity by converting the sun’s rays, the greenest energy.

-For maximum efficiency, Solar PV Roofing can be installed on the Membrane Roofing System.
-This way you will both save energy on air conditioning and use the “clean” energy generated by solar panels.
+For maximum efficiency, install Solar PV Roofing on the Membrane Roofing System.
+This way, you will save energy on air conditioning and use the “clean” energy generated by solar panels.

 PROS: